 Health policy and management professionals use their knowledge to improve the effectiveness of healthcare delivery in terms of finances, management, logistics, and quality.

-Such a career would involve management duties such as managing teams, delegating tasks, monitoring project progress, managing budgets and identifying opportunities to improve performance.
+A public health professional in such a career would have management duties such as managing teams, delegating tasks, monitoring project progress, managing budgets, reviewing public health policy and identifying opportunities to improve performance.

 Typical employers include research and development companies, government institutions and NGOs.